 Once the custom fields have been added to your site, you can add data to the custom fields by editing an existing subscription or when creating a new subscription.

-To add data to a custom field for an existing customer, open the subscription and use the Change Customer Details option.
+To add data to a custom field for an existing customer, open the customer details page and use Edit Customer.
 This will display all the custom fields that are available in your site and you can add the data here.

 You can capture custom field data during sign up through the hosted pages, using the API or through the web interface.